-Dissolved lead was detected in OWDFMW01 at an estimated concentration of 0.20 μ g/L which is below the Drinking Water EAL (15 μ g/L) and the Gross Contamination EAL (5,000 μ g/L) (Table 3-1, Table 3-2).
-Benzene was detected in monitoring well OWDFMW01 at an estimated concentration of 0.70 μ g/L which is below the Drinking Water EAL (5 μ g/L) and the Gross Contamination EAL (170 μ g/L).
+Acetone was detected in monitoring well OWDFMW01 at an estimated concentration of 2.8 μ g/L, which is below the DOH Drinking Water EAL (22,000 μ g/L) and Groundwater Gross Contamination EAL (20,000 μ g/L).
+Benzene was detected in monitoring well OWDFMW01 at an estimated concentration of 0.71 μ g/L, which is below the DOH Drinking Water EAL (5 μ g/L) and Groundwater Gross Contamination EAL (170 μ g/L).

-No other COPCs were detected at or above the LODs and LOQs in OWDFMW01.
+No other COPCs were detected at or above the LODs and LOQs in monitoring well OWDFMW01.
 All LODs and LOQs were generally below the EALs.
 In the case where an EAL for a specific COPC is less than the LOQ, it is generally acceptable to consider the LOQ in place of the EAL (DOH, 2009).